insanum/nostalgic/README.md

 NOTE
 ----

-One thing to know about this script is every file and directory symlinked from a git repo is prefixed WITH a dot(.) and each of these files is stored in the git repo WITHOUT a dot(.).
+One thing to know about this script is that in 'dot' mode every file and directory symlinked from a git repo is prefixed WITH a dot(.) and each of these files is stored in the git repo WITHOUT a dot(.).
 Please submit a pull request if you like the script but not this behaviour.
 And make sure it's configurable via a command line option.

+Nostalgic also supports managing binaries (without dot prefix manipulation).
+In 'bin' mode (pass `-x` or `-m bin`) the default repo and dest locations are changed, and only executable files in the repo are symlinked.

 Another thing to know is this script does not fully manage your git repos for you.
 It only goes as far to "git clone" new repos, "git add" new files, "git